SoftDev0420/open-business-card-reader-ios/README.md

 Open Business Card Reader for iOS is an open source example implementation of FullContact Card Reader.
 It's built on top of our [fullcontact-objc](https://github.com/fullcontact/fullcontact-objc) library and shows how to caputure business card images, send them to the FullContact [Card Reader API](http://www.fullcontact.com/developer/card-reader-api/), and receive transcribed Contact information back to your device.

 ## Getting Started
 Once you clone the Open Business Card Reader Source locally, you'll need to get a FullContact API key to get up and running.
+You'll also need to ensure you are using XCode 5.
 ###Obtain a FullContact API Key
 A FullContact API key can be obtained on our [Developer Portal](https://www.fullcontact.com/developer/pricing).
 ###Insert your FullContact API Key